-The primary goal of the University’s financial aid office is to help students achieve their educational potential by providing or directing students toward appropriate financial resources.
-In doing so, staff members of the Monmouth University Office of Financial Aid shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.
+The primary goal of the University’s Financial Aid Office is to help students achieve their educational potential by providing or directing students toward appropriate financial resources.
+In doing so, staff members of the Monmouth University Financial Aid Office shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.

-A. The University’s Office of Financial Aid is a member of the National Association of Student Financial Aid Administrators (“NASFAA”) which is the professional organization serving college and university financial aid officers.
+A. The University’s Financial Aid Office is a member of the National Association of Student Financial Aid Administrators (“NASFAA”) which is the professional organization serving college and university financial aid officers.
 In furtherance of its organization and membership, NASFAA has adopted a Statement of Ethical Principles which governs the conduct of its members.
-That Statement of Ethical Principles is hereby incorporated into this policy and is applicable to employees of the University serving within the Office of Financial Aid and their superiors.
+That Statement of Ethical Principles is hereby incorporated into this policy and is applicable to employees of the University serving within the Financial Aid Office and their superiors.

 B. National Association of Student Financial Aid Administrators Statement of Ethical Principles